Odisha

-Odisha is a state located in Eastern India.
+Odisha, spelled Orissa until 2011, is a state located in eastern India.
 It is the eighth-largest state by area, and the eleventh-largest by population, with over 41 million inhabitants.
 The state also has the third-largest population of Scheduled Tribes in India.
 It neighbours the states of Jharkhand and West Bengal to the north, Chhattisgarh to the west, and Andhra Pradesh to the south.
 Odisha has a coastline of 485 km along the Bay of Bengal in the Indian Ocean.
 The region is also known as Utkaḷa and is mentioned by this name in India's national anthem, Jana Gana Mana.

 The ancient kingdom of Kalinga, which was invaded by the Mauryan Emperor Ashoka in 261 BCE resulting in the Kalinga War, coincides with the borders of modern-day Odisha.
 The modern boundaries of Odisha were demarcated by the British Indian government, the Orissa Province was established on 1 April 1936, consisting of the Odia-speaking districts of Bihar and Orissa Province, Madras Presidency and Central Provinces.
 Utkala Divas (lit.
 'Odisha Day') is celebrated on 1 April.
 Cuttack was made the capital of the region by Anantavarman Chodaganga in c.
 1135, after which the city was used as the capital by many rulers, through the British era until 1948.
 Thereafter, Bhubaneswar became the capital of Odisha.

 Etymology

-The terms Odisha and Orissa (ଓଡ଼ିଶା, Oṛissa) derive from the ancient Prakrit word "Odda Visaya" (also "Udra Bibhasha" or "Odra Bibhasha") as in the Tirumalai inscription of Rajendra Chola I, which is dated to 1025.
-Sarala Das, who translated the Mahabharata into the Odia language in the 15th century, calls the region 'Odra Rashtra' as Odisha.
+The terms Odisha and Orissa (ଓଡ଼ିଶା, Oṛissa) derive from the ancient Prakrit word Odda Visaya (also Udra Bibhasha or Odra Bibhasha) as in the Tirumalai inscription of Rajendra Chola I, which is dated to 1025.
+Sarala Das, who translated the Mahabharata into the Odia language in the 15th century, refers to the Odra Rashtra as "Odisha".
 The inscriptions of Kapilendra Deva of the Gajapati Kingdom (1435–67) on the walls of temples in Puri call the region Odisha or Odisha Rajya.

-In 2011, the English rendering of ଓଡ଼ିଶା was changed from "Orissa" to "Odisha", and the name of its language from "Oriya" to "Odia", by the passage of the Orissa (Alteration of Name) Bill, 2010 and the Constitution (113th Amendment) Bill, 2010 in the Parliament.
+In 2011, the English rendering of ଓଡ଼ିଶା was changed from Orissa to Odisha, and the name of its language from Oriya to Odia, by the passage of the Orissa (Alteration of Name) Bill, 2010 and the Constitution (113th Amendment) Bill, 2010 in the Parliament.
 The Hindi rendering उड़ीसा (ISO) was also modified to ओड़िशा (ISO).
 After a brief debate, the lower house, Lok Sabha, passed the bill and amendment on 9 November 2010.
 On 24 March 2011, Rajya Sabha, the upper house of Parliament, also passed the bill and the amendment.
 The changes in spelling were made with the intention of having the English and Hindi renditions conform to the Odia transliteration.
 However, the underlying Odia texts were nevertheless transliterated incorrectly as per the Hunterian system, the official national transliteration standard, in which the transliterations would be hunterian and hunterian instead.